 - How to transfer credits back to GW

 - Application information and deadlines

-Students are encouraged to visit Study Abroad Express Advising or Open Advising hours before scheduling an appointment with Vanessa Rappleyea-Otto, OSA’s advisor for SEAS students.
-Click here to read about OSA’s Advising Services options and times.
+Please visit Study Abroad Express Advising or Open Advising hours before scheduling an appointment with Vanessa Rappleyea-Otto, OSA’s advisor for SEAS students.

 - Reviewing your degree requirements

-- Seeing if/when studying abroad is an option with your curriculum
+- Seeing if/when study abroad is an option with your curriculum

-- Suggesting what courses to look for abroad and what courses to reserve for GW
+- Suggesting which courses to look for abroad and which courses to reserve for GW

-- Completing your Undergraduate Advising Form for the semester you will be abroad
+- Completing your Undergraduate Advising Form for Study Abroad for the semester you will be abroad

-- You can explore a full list of your study abroad program options in GW Passport.
-To name few options, and depending on major and course availability, SEAS students in the past have studied on programs such as:
+A number of GW-approved programs offer potential study abroad options for students.
+You can explore a full list of your study abroad program options in GW Passport.
+Examples of programs in which SEAS students have studied in the past include:

-- SEAS and the Korea University College of Engineering in Seoul, South Korea have partnered together to support a special exchange program for undergraduate students studying Engineering and Computer Science.
+SEAS and the Korea University College of Engineering in Seoul, South Korea have partnered together to support a special exchange program for undergraduate students studying engineering or computer science.
 This exchange program is referred to as a core program.
 To learn more about the program, visit the Korea University page on the GW Office for Study Abroad’s website.